IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Provisioning.md

 48. Click **Save**.
 49. Deselect **Caveonix RiskForesight 5.0.0**.

-    While recommended for VCF for Classic deployments, it is possible for clients to deselect **Add-on services**.
+    While recommended for VCF for Classic deployments, it is possible for clients to deselect add-on services.
 Caveonix assists clients in managing cyber and compliance risk.

 50. Click **Add-on services** in left menu.

-    **Add-on services** are logically grouped by categories like recommended services, business continuity and migration, security and compliance, transformation and modernization, and management tools; however, many of these services could be classified in more than one of these categories.
+    Add-on services are logically grouped by categories like recommended services, business continuity and migration, security and compliance, transformation and modernization, and management tools; however, many of these services could be classified in more than one of these categories.

     !!! warning

         Instead of simulating scrolling in the IBM Cloud portal, these steps have users click the **Add-on services** option in the left menu multiple times.
 In the IBM Cloud portal, users would just scroll down in the browser to view the entire set of available services.

-51. Click **Add-on services**.
+51. Click **Add-on services** left menu.
 52. Select **VMware Aria Operations and VMware Aria Operations for Logs Enterprise Edition 8.17**.

     The new licensing of VMware software was mentioned earlier.
 Not all of the VMware software products that are licensed as part of VCF for Classic are automatically installed.